Our Curriculum

 Physical Education

 Through a carefully planned PE program, we aim to encourage fitness and improve the skill levels of all our children.
 Indoor PE, which takes place in the school hall, includes gymnastics and dance.
 Outdoor PE on the playground or field includes athletics and games such as football, netball, rounders, hockey, cricket and rugby.
 The competition is natural, children are taught to play fairly and with good sportsmanship.
 It is important that each child has a sense of achievement and enjoyment from PE.
-Children in years 2 – 6 receive swimming lessons at Westminster College during terms three to six.
+Children in Key Stage 2 receive swimming lessons at a local swimming pool.
 May pole and country dancing is enjoyed by all children.

 Modern Foreign languages – German